sunmer/robocoi/README.md

 - Set your API key in `serverless.yml`, under `CRYPTOCOMPARE_API_KEY`
 - For running Chai tests, set your API key in `launch.json` under `CRYPTOCOMPARE_API_KEY`
 - Run `sls deploy` to deploy to AWS Lambda.
 The default region is `us-east-1`
-- Run `sls invoke -f getCoinPrice`.
+- Run `sls invoke local -f getCoinPrice --path test/test.json`.
 You should get the Bitcoin price in USD